naomithiru/REST_API_data_extraction/README.md

 # YouTube API data extraction and analysis

-Extraction of data from a youtube channel, to perform analysis.
+Extraction of data from a youtube channel, and perform sentiment analysis.